Katrina Price

 Katrina Price (December 3, 1975 – January 18, 1999) was an American basketball player.
-A star guard in her college career at Stephen F. Austin State University, Price committed suicide after her rookie season in professional basketball.
+A star guard in her college career at Stephen F. Austin State University, Price died by suicide after her rookie season in professional basketball.

 High school career

 In 1994, Price was named Central Texas Player of the Year and co-Most Valuable Player for Central Texas Female Athlete of the Year.
 She was also a class salutatorian with a 4.25 GPA.
 In her senior year she led La Vega High School (Waco, Texas) to the 1994 state finals and a 32–4 record, and averaged 30.0 points, 13.0 rebounds, 6.0 assists, and 5.0 steals per game.
 The previous year, she was named 1993 Volleyball MVP of District 17-3A, for her performance in that sport.

 College career

 In her Division I NCAA career, Price was Stephen F. Austin State University's all-time leading scorer with 2,278 career points and the Southland Conference player of the year in 1997 and 1998.
 A 5'-10" guard, she was a third-team AP All-American (first team Academica All American) selection her senior season (1997–1998), averaging 22.1 points and 5.3 rebounds a game.
 As of 2001 Price held the record for most three-point field goals in a single championship game, with seven, in a game against the University of Toledo in 1997.

 Price excelled academically as well as athletically.
 In high school, she was second in her graduating class, and she made the Dean's List every semester she was in college.